MicrosoftDocs/VBA-Docs/api/Word.Selection.InsertBreak.md

 When you insert a page or column break, the break replaces the selection.
 If you don't want to replace the selection, use the  **[Collapse](Word.Selection.Collapse.md)** method before using the **InsertBreak** method.

+> [!NOTE]
- **Note**  When you insert a section break, the break is inserted immediately preceding the selection.
+> When you insert a section break, the break is inserted immediately preceding the selection.

 ## Example